sampson-matt/Hotac-Pilot-Abilities/README.md

-# Hotac Custom Pilot Ability Upgrade Cards

-Custom Pilot Ability Upgrade Cards for the Hotac X-Wing Miniatures Campaign
+# Custom Pilot Ability Upgrade Cards for the Hotac X-Wing Miniatures Campaign

 Notes:
 * These were all created using the custom upgrade card feature at Infinite Arenas